 intermediate stops at Leiston and Thorpeness.
 Part of the line remains in use for nuclear flask trains servicing Sizewell nuclear power station.
 The line opened...

-Aldeburgh railwaystation (originally Aldborough) served the town of Aldeburgh, Suffolk, England.
+Aldeburgh railwaystation (formerly Aldborough) served the town of Aldeburgh, in Suffolk, England.
 It was opened in 1860 by the East Suffolk Railway and later...

 Thorpeness railwaystation served the seaside resort of Thorpeness in Suffolk, England.
 It was opened in 1914 by the Great Eastern Railway on its 8.5-mile...